sparksp/laravel-syntaxhighlighter/readme.md

-# SyntaxHighlighter for Laravel
+# SyntaxHighlighter Bundle, by Phill Sparks

-A simple bundle to provide [SyntaxHighlighter](http://alexgorbatchev.com/SyntaxHighlighter/) functions.

-## Installation

-Drop the **syntaxhighlighter** bundle into your **/bundles** directory and copy the contents of the **syntaxhighlighter/public** directory over to **/public/bundles/syntaxhighligter** (you may have to create some directories).

-## Highlight some code
+A [SyntaxHighlighter](http://alexgorbatchev.com/SyntaxHighlighter/) bundle for Laravel, installable via the Artisan CLI:

+    php artisan bundle:install syntaxhighlighter
+    php artisan bundle:publish syntaxhighlighter

-Just start the bundle and highlight some code:
+Then start the bundle and highlight some code:

     Bundle::start('syntaxhighlighter');
     echo SyntaxHighlighter::highlight($code, 'html');

-You'll also need to output the scripts from the 'footer' asset container somewhere, I suggest the end of your layout or footer partial.
+You'll also need to output the scripts from the 'footer' asset container somewhere (like the end of your layout):

     echo Asset::container('footer')->scripts();

-## Configuration

 You can change the default style and language in the **config/default.php**.
 If you add any new brushes you can configure them in **config/brush.php**.